Tag: D2C

 “Got 47 orders yesterday.
 31 were COD.
 19 of those RTOed.
 My margin is gone.
 I’m literally paying to run this business.”

 COD fraud isn’t just an inconvenience – it’s killing profitable D2C businesses.
-Let’s break down the real problem and real solutions.
+Let’s break down the real problem and real fixes.

 The Brutal Economics of COD Fraud